Product ML: Scoping a Smart Feature

 April 26, 2021

 This article came out of a presentation that I gave to our Product organization around defining and building ML features.
-It’s the first in a series where I unpack the questions that a product team should consider as they’re looking to understand where machine learning can supercharge their user journey and where it might fall flat.
+I try to unpack the questions that a product team should consider as they’re looking to understand where machine learning can supercharge their user journey and where it might fall flat.

 Business leadership, product managers, and researchers too often speak different languages when talking about machine learning.